drizzle-lang/drizzle/README.md

 ## Notes from reading the Interpreter Book while working on Ked
 - Use a parser generator as they are far more robust than something we could write
     - Need to define the language with BNF notation however
+    -  `yacc`, `bison` or `ANTLR`
+    - Depending on what langs these can generate parsers in will greatly affect my choice of language for the initial interpreter >.>